- Human Ecology of Water; WASH; PoU Treatment

-· Hazards & Disasters; Post-Disaster Reconstruction
+- Hazards & Disasters; Disaster Reconstruction

-· India; South Asia; Mixed Methods
+- India; South Asia; Gender; Development

-Luke Juran holds a partial appointment at the Virginia Water Resources Research Center at Virginia Tech
+Dr. Luke Juran also holds a partial appointment as Associate Professor of Human Ecology of Water at the Virginia Water Resources Research Center at Virginia Tech.

-· Water, Environment & Society (GEOG/NR 2004)
+- Water, Environment & Society (GEOG/WATR 2004)

 - Environmental Problems, Population & Development (GEOG 3104)

 Adams, E.A., L. Juran, I. Ajibade (2018).
 ‘Spaces of exclusion’ in community water governance: a feminist political ecology of gender and participation in Malawi’s urban water user associations.
 Geoforum 95: 133-142.

 Aksha, S.K., L. Juran, L.M.
 Resler (2018).
 Spatial and temporal analysis of natural hazard mortality in Nepal.
-Environmental Hazards 17(2): 163-179.
+Envt.
+Hazards 17(2): 163-179.

 MacDonald, M.C., L. Juran, S. Srinivasan, J. Jose, S.I.
 Ali, P. Rajagopalan, K. Hall (2018).
 Assessing participant compliance with point-of-use water treatment: an exploratory investigation.
-Public Works Management & Policy 23(2): 150-167.
+Public Works Man. & Policy 23(2): 150-167.

 Juran, L., M.C.
 MacDonald, N.B.
 Basu, S. Hubbard, R. Rajagopal, P. Rajagopalan, L. Philip (2017).
 Development and application of a multi-scalar, participant-driven Water Poverty Index in post-tsunami India.
-International Journal of Water Resources Development 33(6): 955-975.
+Int.
+J. of Water Resources Dev.
+33(6): 955-975.

 Juran, L. & K. Lahiri-Dutt (2017).
 Waterscapes in transition: changing uses and perceptions of water in middle class homes in Kolkata, India.
 Water History 9(4): 433-451.

 MacDonald, M.C., L. Juran, J. Jose, S. Srinivasan, S.I.
 Ali, K.J.
 Aronson, K. Hall (2016).
 The impact of rainfall and seasonal variability on the removal of bacteria by a point-of-use drinking water treatment intervention in Chennai, India.
-International Journal of Environmental Health Research 26(2): 208-221.
+Int.
+J. of Envt.
+Health Research 26(2): 208-221.